hruif/TravelPartner/README.md

 - **Automated Checks:** Runs on each push to `main` and for all pull requests.

 You can view the latest runs and logs in the [GitHub Actions tab](https://github.com/hruif/TravelPartner/actions).

+# Bug Tracking

+**GitHub Issues** are used to keep track of bugs and issues to fix and features to implement.
+You can view current issues on the [project backlog](https://github.com/users/hruif/projects/1/views/1).